 - struggle to retain what they learn in class

 Successful students are the product of dedicated and committed faculty and staff.
 Our “picture-mnemonic” videos with built-in recall and spaced-repetition-based quizzes have been research-proven to improve learning, supporting educators across the country by increasing student engagement, confidence and performance.
-Educators can sign up for full Premium access for free, forever.
+Educators can sign up for free Premium Trial access.

 Who can resist wacky characters, outrageous pictures, and a humorous story that ties them all together, especially if they can help students remember and recall important information up to 331% longer?